• Skip to main content

 This 4 step method utilizing weight training has served me well for the last ten years and helped me lose 75 pounds in 6 months back in 2012.

-However, I know that despite how great deadlifts are for you, it is not for everyone.
+However, despite how great deadlifts are for you, they are not for everyone.

 It is the one you stick with over the long run (no pun intended!).